saleel/blog/content/blog/email-wallet/index.md

 Apart from the simple token transfer operations, developers can build **extensions to interact with other contracts**.
 For example, we have built an NFT extension for ERC721 token transfers and a Uniswap extension for swapping tokens.

-- Once extensions are published, Users can install them with subjects like:
+- Once extensions are published, users can install them with subjects like:
   - `Install extension Uniswap`
   - and use the extensions with subjects like `Swap 1 ETH to DAI`
-  - Here the `Swap` "command" is defined by the Uniswap extension when it is published (along with the name and extension contract address).
+  - Here, the `Swap` "command" is defined by the Uniswap extension when it is published (along with the name and extension contract address).

 - The user can also exit Email Wallet by sending an email like:
   - `Exit Email Wallet.
 Set owner to 0xf66f...`